Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Conclusion

 \section{Conclusion}

-This study presents Prefer-DAS, a novel framework that pioneers sparse promptable learning and (sparse) local human preference alignment for domain adaptive segmentation.
-Prefer-DAS allows for various configurations of utilizing points prompts and preferences, enabling it to perform UDA and WDA and perform both automatic and interactive segmentation during inference.
+This study presents Prefer-DAS, a novel framework that pioneers sparse promptable learning and local preference alignment for domain adaptive segmentation.
+Prefer-DAS allows for various configurations of utilizing point prompts and preferences, enabling it to perform UDA and WDA and perform both automatic and interactive segmentation during inference.
 To effectively utilize sparse point prompts, we develop a promptable multitask model that integrates self-training and prompt-guided contrastive learning.
-To address the dilemma between spatially varying preference alignment for semantic segmentation and image-level preference of DPO, we introduce local DPO, i.e., LPO, which is also flexible enough to use only sparse preferences on artial regions of a training image.
+To address the dilemma between spatially varying preference alignment for semantic segmentation and image-level preference of DPO, we introduce local DPO, i.e., LPO.
 Additionally, we introduce UPO, which conducts unsupervised preference learning.
 Comprehensive experiments conducted on four domain adaptation tasks demonstrate the effectiveness of our model across both UDA methods, WDA methods, and SAM-like methods at both automatic and interactive segmentation modes.
 In automatic segmentation mode, our model achieves performance that is close to or exceeds the supervised upper bound.
 In interactive mode, our model outperforms the supervised upper bound on three out of the four tasks.

 One limitation of our method is that we have only considered one-step domain adaptation, which is challenging when new domains arrive continually.
 In future work, we will consider lightweight continuous domain adaptation with the method introduced in this study.